kenjinezumi/sdr-workflows/README.md

-# HackRF Wi-Fi Signal Capture Workflow
+# HackRF signal receiver Workflow

 This project demonstrates how to use a HackRF device to receive radio signals in the UK.